la2050/archive/_projects/2016/tickleberry-place-a-mobile-play-explore-and-learn-pop-up.md

   - Publicity/awareness
   - Infrastructure (building/space/vehicles etc.)
   - Community outreach
+project_description: >-
+  Tickleberry Place is committed to teaching children and families about choosing healthy lifestyles through active PLAY, EXPLORATION and LEARNING.
+We are expanding and improving our mobile pop-up events by making them even more fun, accessible and engaging.
+Our goal is to host a monthly event that will include hands-on gardening activities, arts and crafts, a unique play apparatus and feature healthy food and drink.
 project_impact: >-
   ["Access to open space and park facilities","Number (and quality) of informal spaces for play","Number of children enrolled in afterschool programs"]